Blackground Records: 2021–present: Blackground 2.0 and Empire

 In August 2021, Blackground rebranded as Blackground 2.0, with Barry Hankerson remaining as founder.
 Blackground 2.0 signed a distribution deal with Empire Distribution, which will re-release the label's catalogue onto digital download sites and streaming services.
+Their catalogue was previously unavailable to streaming services, with the exception of Age Ain't Nothin' But a Number, due to the rights of that album being owned by Sony Music.
 Aaliyah's catalogue began its re-release in chronological order, starting with One In a Million on August 20, 2021.
 Her estate, run by her mother and brother Rashad, have gone on the record opposing the new deal.

 On August 25, 2021, Barry Hankerson revealed in an interview with Big Tigger for WVEE that a fourth (and likely final) studio album, titled Unstoppable, would be released in "a matter of weeks".
 The album will feature Drake, Snoop Dogg, Ne-Yo, Chris Brown, Future and use previously unreleased vocals from before Aaliyah's passing.
 Hankerson shared that this will be the end of new music for the late star and added, "I think it's wonderful.
 It's a very emotional process to do.
 It's very difficult to hear her sing when she's not here, but we got through it."
 In the same interview, Hankerson revealed that Beyoncé helped Aaliyah write songs towards the end of her life, adding, "I'm a fan of hers, Aaliyah was a fan of hers".

 After the album's re-release, Aaliyah re-entered the UK Official Hip Hop and R&B Albums Chart Top 40 at number seven and reentered the US Billboard 200 chart at number 13, charting at number four for high pure sales.
 In celebration of the reissue, Blackground released an animated commercial titled "It's Been A Long Time" (in a similar style to the album's original 2001 commercial), directed by Takahiro Tanaka, showing Aaliyah resurrecting her music from out of a large underground vault.
 As of 2023, the Unstoppable album has yet to be released, with no announcement at all from Blackground Records 2.0.

 In October 2021, Billboard revealed through an article that Blackground Records' first signee, Autumn Marini, would be releasing her debut single "Drive" on November 12, 2021.
 Additionally, Blackground introduced their latest artist, Elijah Connor.
 BR2.0's latest signing Miracle King released her debut single "My Dawg" featuring G Herbo on May 20, 2022.
-Other artists signed in 2022 included former Grand Hustle artist Yung Booke and Rob Jones whose debut single was a cover of the Chris Stapleton song "Cold".